PhilipQuirke/SkyCombAnalystHelp/README.md

 ![Model Examples](./Static/ModelExamples.png?raw=true "Model Examples")

-[Model](./Model.md) file provides more detail on the models.
+The [Model](./Model.md) page has more detail on the models.
-Also recommended config settings for specific drone types.
+It also has recommended config settings for specific drone types.

 # Source Code